History of Khuzestan province: Elam

 During the Middle Elamite period, the Elamite kings successfully invaded Mesopotamia, and the increased use of the Elamite language in documents and inscriptions along with new artistic and architectural forms indicates their power at this time.
 Finds at the major sites in Khuzestan from this period attest to royal sponsorship of metalworking and other technologies.
 There was a growing interregional trade to accommodate the demand for luxury objects at royal courts and religious sanctuaries.
 Increased populations in major cities may indicate a contraction in settled agriculture, with pastoralism, trade, and plunder playing a more important role in the economy.

-The main archaeological site from the first part of this period is Haft Tepe, 25km southeast of Susa.
+The main archaeological site from the first part of this period is Haft Tepe, 25 km southeast of Susa.
 Known as Kabnak, this site includes a funerary temple complex with vaulted underground tombs and two mud-brick terraces that may represent the eroded bases of ziggurats.
 A fragmentary stele indicates that the complex was maintained by the 16th-century BCE king Tepti-ahar.
 Adjoining the larger terrace was a workshop area including a double-chambered kiln.
 This area made objects from metal, bone, shell, and mosaic.
 Ceramics were also made here, including painted clay funerary heads which first appear here and then continue to appear throughout the period.

 The main site during the second part of the Middle Elamite period is Chogha Zanbil, which was anciently known as Āl Untaš Napiriša or Dūr Untaš.
 It had a ziggurat and several surrounding temples, which may have been used as a sanctuary for deities throughout the realm.
 There was also a royal quarter with three monumental palaces, each with large courts surrounded by long halls and storerooms.
 The site of Chogha Zanbil may not have been extensively inhabited.

 Terracotta figurines are characteristic of Elamite art during the late 2nd millennium BCE, suggesting a possible continuity of religious beliefs during this time.
 Sculptures of beds and nude women supporting their breasts with their hands are common during this period but do not appear to have remained common after around 1000 BCE.
 Sculptures of hump-backed bulls are also found at several sites, including Susa, Haft Tepe, and Chogha Zanbil.
 Rock-cut sanctuaries in the highlands, such as Kūl-e Fara and Šekāfta Salmān near Izeh in eastern Khuzestan, also suggest continuity of religious beliefs.
 Both sanctuaries have later inscriptions indicating that the area was ruled by a king named Hanni, who ruled over a state named Aapir.